pret/pokemon-reverse-engineering-tools/redtools/README.md

 # Why was this removed from pokered?

-Originally, `extras/` was where all tools where put in the pokered project.
+Originally, `extras/` was where all tools were put in the pokered project.
-These utilities and tools were for disassembling the ROM, extracting data, and prettifying text.
+These utilities and tools are for disassembling the ROM, extracting data, and prettifying text.

 When the [pokecrystal](https://github.com/kanzure/pokecrystal) project started, many of these tools were copied into pokecrystal.
 This was a mistake because it meant that there were two copies of the same python source code in two places.
 This causes all sorts of problems because if a bug is found in one repository, it's really hard to figure out if the bug applies to the other project, or to keep track of where the bugs have been fixed or not fixed.
 The effects are duplication of effort, less progress overall, and so on.

 # Moving forward